 Musculoskeletal disorders (MSDs) are on the rise, accounting for 33% of all workplace injuries.
 MSDs are commonly caused by repetitive tasks like lifting and carrying, and typically result in time off work, medical expenses, and lost wages.
 Fortunately, technology is being developed to decrease the risk of MSDs.
 For example, Matvisio offers software that identifies poor posture in employees.
 It helps employees to correct their posture accordingly in order to avoid injury and feel better.
 Additionally, 8sense manufactures sensors that clip onto clothing and chairs to monitor employee movement and posture.
-It then provides employees with tips on how to avoid back pain.
+It then provides Spine health tips on how to avoid back pain.

 Mental and physical health